-A forklift accident lawyer will be a key component in getting you the settlement you deserve in a forklift accident.
+A New York forklift accident lawyer will be a key component in getting you the settlement you deserve in a forklift accident.
 Forklifts are essential for moving materials at construction sites.
 However, they are also one of the most common causes for accidents that require hiring a forklift accident lawyer.
-When operating unsafely, forklifts are a dangerous industrial machine.
+When operated unsafely, forklifts are a dangerous industrial machine.
 While accounting for only 1% of workplace accidents, forklift accidents account for 10% of physical injuries in the workplace.
-According to the U.S. Bureau of Labor Statistics, between 2011 to 2017, 614 workers lost their lives in forklift incidents with more than 7,000 nonfatal injuries.
+According to the U.S. Bureau of Labor Statistics, between 2011 to 2017, 614 workers lost their lives in forklift incidents.
+There were more than 7,000 nonfatal injuries, for the same period.

 Dangers of Operating a Forklift

-A forklift accident lawyer has knowledge in determining different causes of an accident.
-One major cause of accidents is when the forklift overturns or rolls over.
-This can result from improper loading of materials, an uneven weight distribution, or driving at an excessive speed.
-Another common example of the cause for an accident is when a worker is struck or run over by a forklift.
-Another cause is when a driver, who is not trained in how to operate a forklift, gets into a crash.
+A New York forklift accident lawyer has knowledge in determining different causes of an accident.
+For instance, one major cause of accidents is when the forklift overturns or rolls over.
+This can result from improper loading of materials, uneven weight distribution, or driving at an excessive speed.
+Another common example of the cause for an accident is when a worker is struck, or run over, by a forklift.
+Likewise, another cause is when a driver, who is not trained in how to operate a forklift, gets into a crash.
 There are numerous other examples but what they all have in common is that these accidents are preventable with proper safety precautions.

 In New York a forklift accident lawyer will help prove the property owner or general contractor’s responsibility for your accident.
-Their supervisors who are at the site on a day-to-day basis must ensure workers loading and operating a forklift have proper training.
+Certainly, their supervisors who are at the site, on a day-to-day basis, must ensure workers loading and operating a forklift have proper training.
 Supervisors also need to warn workers to keep a safe distance from forklifts when they are in use.
-If any of the supervising individuals fail to perform their duty of inspecting the forklifts or their loads to ensure they are stable and properly operating, accidents are the unfortunate consequence.
+So, if any of the supervising individuals fail to perform their duty of inspecting the forklifts, or their loads, to ensure they are stable and properly operating, accidents are the unfortunate consequence.

 New York Law for Forklift Accidents